maelle/simplymaelle/content/post/2023-12-07-two-phases-of-commits/index.md

 ## Conclusion

-In this post I explained how I now think as work in a branch as happening in two phases, one phase where Git is my backup, and one phase where I try to think more of code reviewers (for the PR) and code archeologists (for later when the PR is merged).
+In this post I explained how I now think as work in a branch as happening in two phases, one phase where Git is my backup, and one phase where I try to think more about code reviewers (for the PR) and code archeologists (for later when the PR is merged).
 I'm still very much learning so don't think you'll get perfect PRs from me just yet!

 [^1]: And I was so embarrassed when a PR of mine was merged without being squashed.